israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         An array corresponding to the arguments passed to a function.
 This is deprecated as property of `Function`.
 Use the `arguments` object available within the function instead.

     `Function.length`
+        Specifies the number of arguments expected by the function.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.